 When a student is absent from school, the parent must notify the school by calling the attendance clerk at 909/839-2320 or sending a note to indicate the reason for the absence.
-A telephone call is preferred.
+A telephone call or the submission of an absence claim form is preferred.
 Each tardy of thirty (30) minutes or more is an absence.
-Student absences are to be verified/ excused through the attendance clerk, no later than three days after the absence.
-All unverified/ unexcused absences will be considered as truant.
+Student absences are to be verified/excused through the attendance clerk, no later than three days after the absence.
+All unverified/unexcused absences will be considered as truant.